 Timelines are essential for answering questions like: Who called whom?
 Who called first?
 Did one call trigger a burst of activity amongst others?
 Can we establish a ‘pattern of life’ that helps us recognize individual or group behavior?

-The insight gets even richer when a timeline is paired with a traditional link analysis or graph visualization, which shows individuals in the context of their network.
+The insight gets even richer when timeline analysis is paired with traditional link analysis or graph visualization, which shows individuals in the context of their network.

-Keen to create your own timeline analysis tool?
+Create your own timeline analysis tool with KronoGraph

 2: Fraud and financial crime